-100-Year Flood Plain: According to the Engineer, approximately 400 acres of land within the District are located within the 100-year flood plain as designated by the most recent Federal Emergency Management Agency ("FEMA") Flood Insurance Rate Map dated April 2, 2014.
+100-Year Flood Plain: "Flood Insurance Rate Map" or "FIRM" means an official map of a community on which the Federal Emergency Management Agency (FEMA) has delineated the appropriate areas of flood hazards.
+The 1% chance of probable inundation, also known as the 100-year flood plain, is depicted on these maps.
+The "100-year flood plain" (or 1% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a one percent chance of occurring in any given year.
+Generally speaking, homes must be built above the 100-year flood plain in order to meet local-regulatory requirements and to be eligible for federal flood insurance.
+An engineering or regulatory determination that an area is above the 100-year flood plain is not an assurance that homes built in such area will not be flooded, and a number of neighborhoods in the greater Houston area that are above the 100-year flood plain have flooded multiple times in the last several years.
+According to the Engineer, approximately 400 acres of land within the District are located within the 100-year flood plain as designated by the most recent Federal Emergency Management Agency ("FEMA") Flood Insurance Rate Map dated April 2, 2014.
 Fill has been placed on a majority of the land in the flood plain, including the lots in Quiet Cove, Silent Manor and Crown Garden subdivisions, to remove such land from the flood plain.
-By five Letters of Map Revision for Fill ("LOMR-F") dated November 19, 2013, November 25, 2014, April 6, 2015, December 30, 2015 and August 18, 2017 and a Letter of Final Determination for the Letter of Map Revision ("LOMR") dated April 29, 2016, approximately 179 acres have been removed from the 100 year flood plain designation.
+By five Letters of Map Revision for Fill ("LOMR-F") dated November 19, 2013, November 25, 2014, April 6, 2015, December 30, 2015 and August 18, 2017 and a Letter of Final Determination for the Letter of Map Revision ("LOMR") dated April 29, 2016, approximately 179 acres have been removed from the 100-year flood plain designation.
 Currently, the District has approximately 221 acres of land in the floodplain.
-See "RISK FACTORS - Acts of Nature; Hurricane Harvey."
+See "INVESTMENT CONSIDERATIONS-Recent Extreme Weather Events; Hurricane Harvey."